It's your choice

 Our impact

 Our secondary and higher education team runs free, inspirational news and media workshops.
-During the 2021-22 academic year they continued to empower young people across the UK to access, understand, participate in and critically analyse media by extending their virtual workshop programme.
+During the 2023-24 academic year they continued to empower young people across the UK to access, understand, participate in and critically analyse media by extending their programme of workshops delivered at our Education Centre, virtually as well as in schools through our Media Literacy Ambassador project.

-With this innovative approach, the team has significantly strengthened the reach and effectiveness of our news literacy programme, making virtual delivery a core component of the programme alongside sessions in our Education Centre in central London which resume in autumn 2022.
+With this innovative approach, the team has significantly strengthened the reach and effectiveness of our news and media literacy programme.

 In numbers